soundxyz/sound-protocol/spec.md

 #### Metadata
 - Metadata modules must implement `IMetadataModule.sol`
 - Current modules:
+  - `GoldenEggMetadataModule.sol`
+    - Uses the `mintRandomness` on the edition to return the golden egg token ID.
+The Golden Egg is a single token per edition that is randomly selected from the set of minted tokens.
+    - The `mintRandomness` is determined by storing the blockhash of each mint on the edition contract, up until a token quantity threshold or timestamp (whichever comes first).
+NOTE: The randommness doesn't necessarily need to be used for the golden egg.
     - `GoldenEggMetadataModule.sol` uses the `mintRandomness` on the edition to return the golden egg token ID.

 #### Minter
 - Minter modules are contracts authorized to mint via a `MINTER_ROLE`, which can only be granted by the edition owner (the artist).